You might not believe this, but out of all the works done to the van, installing the curtains was the most time consuming process .

 You can find prepared curtain rails specific for campervans and van conversions but those are VERY expensive.

-8. Use the hole punch to create two holes on the left and right sides of the curtains in correspondence to the hooks previously fixed.
+Use a hole punch to create two holes on the left and right sides of the curtains in correspondence to the hooks previously fixed.

 For the tent between the drivers cabin and the back, I simply screwed on the upper shelf a plastic curtain rail that I cut to the right length.